carbon-language/carbon-lang/llvm/docs/YamlIO.rst

 normalized instance is stack allocated.
 In these cases, the utility template MappingNormalizationHeap<> can be used instead.
 It just like MappingNormalization<> except that it heap allocates the normalized object when reading YAML.
-It never destroyes the normalized object.
+It never destroys the normalized object.
 The denormalize() method can this return "this".